sunfounder/pico-2w-kit/docs/source/cproject/ar_neopixel.rst

 3.3 Controlling an RGB LED Strip
 ===========================================================

-In this lesson, we'll learn how to control an **RGB LED strip** (specifically the WS2812 type) using the Raspberry Pi Pico 2w and MicroPython.
+In this lesson, we'll learn how to control an **RGB LED strip** (specifically the WS2812 type) using the Raspberry Pi Pico 2 W and MicroPython.

 The WS2812 is a smart LED that integrates a control circuit and an RGB chip into a 5050-sized LED package.
 Each LED has its own built-in controller, which allows us to control each LED individually using a single data line.
 This means we can change the color and brightness of each LED on the strip independently.